-Stress urinary incontinence is a common type of bladder control problem in women.
+Stress urinary incontinence is a common type of bladder control problem in women (although it may also occur in men).
 It refers to leakage of urine during events that result in increased abdominal pressure, such as sneezing, coughing, physical exercise, lifting, bending, and even changing positions.
-SUI may occur when the structures that help hold urine in your bladder become weak.
+Stress incontinence may occur when the structures that help hold urine in your bladder become weak.

-If you have SUI, you may leak urine when you:
+If you have stress incontinence, you may leak urine when you:

 Cough, sneeze, or laugh